jonas-eschle/tf-pwa/docs/developer.rst

    If there are some `GLIBC_XXX` errors at this step, you can try to install `node.js`.

 .. note::
-   For developer using editor with formatter, you should be careful for the options.
+   For developer using editor with formatter, you should be careful about the options.

-The following are all commands needed
+The following are all commands needed:

 .. code::